-6. Public Disclosure and Review
+5. Public Disclosure

-A number of Criteria throughout the ASI Performance Standard require that Entities publicly disclose information on both Management Systems implemented and the performance of the Entity.
+A number of Criteria throughout the ASI Performance Standard require that Entities publicly disclose information on the Management Systems implemented and the performance of the Entity, or instruments such as Policie(s), plans, programs.

 Public disclosure has different contexts depending on the scenario and can refer to a document or a series of documents being communicated through the organisation's website (for large companies), in forms that are readily understood by certain audiences, or making them available upon request (SMEs).